Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a docker image from the Dockerfile and upload it to Container Registry.
 Create a Deployment YAML file to point to that image.
 Use kubectl to create the deployment with that file.
 - [ ] Create a docker image from the Dockerfile and upload it to Cloud Storage.
 Create a Deployment YAML file to point to that image.
 Use kubectl to create the deployment with that file.

+The correct approach to deploy a Dockerfile on Kubernetes Engine is:

+- [3] **Create a docker image from the Dockerfile and upload it to Container Registry.
+Create a Deployment YAML file to point to that image.
+Use kubectl to create the deployment with that file.**

+Here's why this option is the correct choice:

+- **Create a docker image:** You need to build a Docker image from your Dockerfile.
+This involves using the `docker build` command locally on your machine where the Dockerfile is located.

+- **Upload it to Container Registry:** Once the Docker image is built, you should upload it to Google Container Registry (GCR).
+GCR is a managed Docker registry service provided by Google Cloud Platform where you can store and manage your Docker images.

+- **Create a Deployment YAML file:** Kubernetes uses YAML configuration files to define resources such as Deployments, Services, and Pods.
+You need to create a Deployment YAML file that specifies the details of your application deployment, including the Docker image location in GCR.

+- **Use kubectl to create the deployment:** Finally, you use `kubectl` (Kubernetes command-line tool) to apply the Deployment YAML file to your Kubernetes cluster.
+This command instructs Kubernetes to create the necessary resources (in this case, a Deployment) based on your configuration.

+Now, let's briefly explain why the other options are incorrect:

+- [1] **Use kubectl app deploy `<dockerfilename>`:**
+  - There is no direct `kubectl` command like `kubectl app deploy` for deploying Dockerfiles.
+Kubernetes deployments are configured using YAML files that reference Docker images.

+- [2] **Use gcloud app deploy `<dockerfilename>`:**
+  - `gcloud app deploy` is used for deploying applications to Google App Engine, not Kubernetes Engine.
+It's not suitable for deploying Docker images to Kubernetes.

+- [4] **Create a docker image from the Dockerfile and upload it to Cloud Storage.
+Create a Deployment YAML file to point to that image.
+Use kubectl to create the deployment with that file:**
+  - Docker images are typically stored in a Docker registry like Google Container Registry (GCR), not in Cloud Storage.
+Kubernetes directly pulls Docker images from container registries, not Cloud Storage buckets.

+Therefore, option [3] is the correct and recommended approach for deploying a Dockerfile on Kubernetes Engine.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a project for your App Engine application that serves a development environment.
 The required testing has succeeded and you want to create a new project to serve as your production environment.
 What should you do?